wqking/obfupy/doc/transformer_rewriter.md

 ### stringEncoders = stringencoders.defaultEncoders
 The list of encoders that's used to obfuscate strings.
 The default is `stringencoders.defaultEncoders`.
 If `stringEncoders` is `None` or empty list, the strings are not obfuscated.
-Note strings are obfuscated only if `extractConstant` is `True`.
+Note: strings are obfuscated only if `extractConstant` is `True`.
 Note: this option can't be set from within `callback`.

-### unrenamedVariableNames = None
+### preservedVariableNames = None
-A list of variable names that will be kept unrenamed.
-If it's `None`, no variable names are kept.
+A list of variable names that will be preserved and not renamed.
+If it's `None`, no variable names are preserved.
 Note: this option can't be set from within `callback`.